engineerdataanalyst/Easy-LeetCode/README.md

-# SQL-queries
+# LeetCode
-A library of SQL queries that I wrote
+This repository contains solutions to SQL queries from LeetCode.com